SarahBass/SarahBass/README.md

 -💻 I can program moderately well in C++, C, Java, and python.
 I have not taken Data Structures yet, but I will be taking it after this semester.C++ and C are my strengths, and I'm rusty on python.

 -🎓Currently enrolled in undergraduate classes for computer science.
+Graduated CSUF with a B.A. in English, have education and/or certificates in childhood development, education, and speech and language pathology.
+Worked with children with disabilities for years, but now want to pursue creating educational games and applications.

 -👑 My 2021 goals are to do daily leetcode and
 Euler learning tasks, create apps using Android app